Idaho Global Entrepreneurial Mission (IGEM) Grant Program

 HERC believes that to fully realize the potential of technical advances at universities, to meet the expectations of stakeholders, and to create opportunities for retaining students within Idaho, an incubation fund should be established from which technologies that meet specific criteria be incubated to support technology transfer and commercialization.
 These are investments in selected technologies with expectations that the licensing of these technologies will provide benefits to universities and stimulate economic development.

-To be considered, see the FY19 RFP Incubation Fund Program , and submit a proposal if your initiative fits the criteria.
+To be considered, see the FY 2022 Incubation Fund Request for Proposals , and submit a proposal if your initiative fits the criteria.